Nobody knows when your tapes would suffer water damage or heat damage, not to mention physical damage.

 8mm to DVD Conversion Steps

-- Get your 8mm tapes ready and make sure they’re in good condition.
+- Make sure your 8mm tapes are good condition.
 Make sure your tapes don’t have fungus attacks.

 - Be careful not to play dirty tapes on your camcorder or 8mm tape player as they may damage the heads of your playback device.
 Our experience is 8mm tapes don’t easily get fungus attacks for years, compared to VHS tapes, if stored in normal conditions.